-The charming traditional village and black volcanic-sand beach of Cemagi comes next, an area best known for its mesmerising sea temple, Pura Gede Luhur Batungaus, which perches on a rocky outcrop that juts out to sea.
-In many ways it is a miniature version of its more famous, but far more crowded big sister, Tanah Lot temple, a few kilometres away.
+The charming traditional village and black volcanic sand beach of Cemagi come next, an area best known for its mesmerising sea temple, Pura Gede Luhur Batungaus, which perches on a rocky outcrop that juts out to sea.
+In many ways, it is a miniature version of its more famous, but far more crowded big sister, Tanah Lot temple, a few kilometres away.
 This is a beautifully scenic spot especially at sunset, and a perfect holiday destination for those that like to gaze at the ocean, walk barefoot on the sand and be lulled to sleep by the sound of the sea.
 The beach is not patrolled and can be a little rough for swimming, but a small cluster of exclusive luxury beachfront villas each has a gorgeous swimming pool.
-The 5-bedroomed Villa Semarapura is a peaceful oasis spread over 5000sqm of rolling lawns and gardens.
-Five-bedroomed Villa Maridadi also has uninterrupted sea and temple views and an evocative traditional design, while Villa Asmara (Sanscrit for love) is an enchanting 4-bedroomed villa nestled in an exotic setting between the rice fields and the sea, also with tennis court.
+The 5-bedroomed Villa Semarapura is a peaceful oasis spread over 5000sqm of rolling lawns and gardens, while five-bedroomed Villa Maridadi also has uninterrupted sea and temple views and evocative traditional design.

 Those looking for an idyllic, nature-inspired eco-luxe retreat will love the 7-bedroomed Taman Ahimsa with its meandering paths, swaying palms, evocative antiques and thatched pavilions.
 Meanwhile, the chic and sophisticated 5-bedroomed Villa Anucara is set on a gentle hill, just five minutes’ walk from the beach.

 A couple of kilometres inland, Cemagi village gives a fascinating glimpse into traditional Bali village life and, just beyond that, en route to Tanah Lot sea temple (5km), and the world-renowned, Greg Norman-designed Pan Pacific Nirwana Golf Course (4km), are two charming riverside properties, four-bedroomed Villa Iskandar and five-bedroom Villa Atacaya.